NeoHW/tp/docs/DeveloperGuide.md

 2. Ensure that the Time, if provided, ranges from `00:00` to `23:59`, inclusive

 Upon identification of such invalid `DATE_OR_DATETIME_OF_EVENT` field values, PatientSync should then output a custom error message, i.e.,`Invalid DATE_OR_DATETIME_OF_EVENT!`

+Note that `24:00` is accepted as it refers to the midnight corresponding to the instant at the end of the calendar day.
+This also results in a specific error evaluating whether the end time of the Event is before or equal to the start time of the Event as `24:00` evaluates to `00:00` when using `LocalTime.parse()`.
+Thus, an example Event with `DATE_OR_DATETIME_OF_EVENT` of `30-02-2024, 24:00 - 12:00` is accepted as valid.
+This error will also be resolved if `24:00` is not accepted in PatientSync.

 ### 4.4 Addition of an Upper and Lower Bound for Event Date or Datetime